-Specific time of injury – during weekends, after school, after get-together, etc.
+A specific time of injury – during weekends, after school, after the get-together, etc.

 A huge level of stress in the family.

-Parents have had such abusive behavior in their childhood.
+Parents have had such abusive behaviour in their childhood.

 Child sexual abuse is the involvement of a child in any sexual activity that he or she does not fully comprehend or give consent to an adult.
-In addition, it is a sexual exploitation and a molestation of a child as he or she is getting used for a sexual activity.
+In addition, it is sexual exploitation and molestation of a child as he or she is getting used for sexual activity.

 It involves –